samparsky/aaveinterest/README.md

 - Http Api web application

-- Worker  (listens to the ethereum network for updates)
+- Worker  (listens to the ethereum network for events)

 ### Start Http Server